 MAINE

 Statute(s) 17-A M.R.S.A. § 1111-B.

 Initial effective date(s) September 19, 2019.

 Substantive None.

 amendments to law(s)

-Individual(s) eligible for GS protection Person who in good faith seeks medical assistance for another person experiencing a drug-related overdose.
+Individual(s) eligible Person who in good faith seeks medical assistance for another

+for GS protection person experiencing a drug-related overdose.

 Person who in good faith administers naloxone to another

 person experiencing a drug-related overdose.

-Person who is experiencing a drug-related overdose and is in need of medical assistance.
+Person who is experiencing a drug-related overdose and is in

+need of medical assistance.

-Protection as to controlled substance possession crimes An eligible person may not be arrested or prosecuted for the offense of possession of scheduled drugs (17-A M.R.S.A. § 1107-A).
+Protection as to An eligible person may not be arrested or prosecuted for the

+controlled substance offense of possession of scheduled drugs (17-A M.R.S.A. § 1107possession crimes A).

-Protection as to drug paraphernalia crimes An eligible person may not be arrested or prosecuted for the offenses of: Illegal possession of hypodermic apparatuses (17-A M.R.S.A. § 1111); or
+Protection as to drug An eligible person may not be arrested or prosecuted for the

+paraphernalia crimes offenses of:

+• Illegal possession of hypodermic apparatuses (17-A M.R.S.A. §

+1111); or

-Protection as to other crimes/violations Use of drug paraphernalia (17-A M.R.S.A. § 1111-A).
-An eligible person may not be arrested or prosecuted for: Offense of acquiring drugs by deception (17-A M.R.S.A. § 1108); or Violation of probation (as authorized in chapter 49).
+• Use of drug paraphernalia (17-A M.R.S.A. § 1111-A).

+Protection as to other An eligible person may not be arrested or prosecuted for:

+crimes/violations • Offense of acquiring drugs by deception (17-A M.R.S.A.

+§ 1108); or

+Violation of probation (as authorized in chapter 49).

-Requirement (s) for the Grounds for the arrest or prosecution must have been obtained as a
+Requirement(s) for the Grounds for the arrest or prosecution must have been obtained as a

-protection to apply result of the person's seeking medical assistance or experiencing a drug-related overdose.
+protection to apply result of the person's seeking medical assistance or experiencing a

+Evantion(s) to drug-related overdose.
+None.

-Exception(s) to protection None.
+Exception(s) to None.

-Reporting overdose a mitigating factor in sentencing No.
+protection Reporting overdose a No.

+mitigating factor in NO.

+sentencing

-Offenses subject to mitigation N/A
+Offenses subject to N/A

+mitigation 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

-Circumstance(s) when mitigation applies N/A
+Circumstance(s) when N/A

+mitigation applies

-Other provisions of note None.
+Other provisions of None.

+note

-DIH or DDRD provision in state law No.
+DIH or DDRD No.

+provision in state law

-Classification of DIH/DDRD offense N/A
+Classification of N/A

+DIH/DDRD offense

+Circumstance(s) when N/A

+DIH/DRDD applies